Construction Networking Event in UAE | Technology ConFex

 16.30

-Case Studies: From Unskilled to Digitally Enabled
+Closing Keynote: From Unskilled to Digitally Enabled

 As digital tools and wearables reach the site, workforce readiness becomes the real bottleneck.
 This session looks at practical ways to upskill unskilled workers to use digital solutions and wearable devices, improving safety, productivity, and on-site adoption.